wdporter/i-am-that-vuepress/69-transiency-is-proof-of-unreality/readme.md

 **M:**&ensp;Do you want a lecture?
 Better ask about something that really touches you so that you feel strongly about it.
 Unless you are emotionally involved, you may argue with me but there will be no real understanding between us.
 If you say, “Nothing worries me, I have no problems”, it is all right with me — we can keep quiet.
 But if something really touches you, then there is purpose in talking.

 Shall I ask you?
-What is the purpose of your moving from place to place?
+What is the purpose of your moveïng from place to place?

 **Q:**&ensp;To meet people, to try to understand them.